Skip to main content

 To see the Review answers, open this PDF file and look for section 6.14.

-This page titled 5.3.7: Equations Using DeMoivre's Theorem is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.3.7: Equations Using DeMoivre's Theorem is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation